Address

 Regular updates and helpful information delivered monthly.

-Shredder Ativa started in a cramped garage workshop where paper mountains threatened to take over our lives.
-We were drowning in documents, receipts, and sensitive files that needed destroying — but every shredder on the market felt like a plastic toy pretending to be serious equipment.
-So we built our own: machines that could handle real workloads without jamming, overheating, or giving up halfway through tax season.
+Shredder Ativa didn’t start in some sterile conference room, nah.
+It began in a tiny, cramped garage workshop where the mountains of paper were seriously about to take over our entire lives.
+We were drowning—absolutely drowning—in documents, receipts, sensitive files that just had to die.
+But every damn shredder we tried felt like a plastic toy pretending it was serious equipment.
+So we built our own, obviously.
+Machines that could handle real workloads without jamming.
+Without overheating.
+Without just giving up halfway through tax season.
+God.

-What began as solving our own problem turned into something bigger when neighbors started knocking, asking where they could get “that beast of a shredder” they kept hearing through the walls.
-Today, we design and manufacture document destroyers for people who need them to actually work — from home offices buried in paperwork to businesses handling confidential client files daily.
-Our shredders aren’t pretty desktop accessories; they’re workhorses built to obliterate paper, credit cards, CDs, and anything else that needs to disappear completely.
+Solving our own problem?
+That turned into something way bigger when the neighbors started banging on the wall, then knocking on the door, asking exactly where the hell they could get “that beast of a shredder” they kept hearing through the thin walls.
+Today, we design and manufacture document destroyers for everyone, from home offices buried in paperwork to massive businesses handling confidential client files every single day.
+Our shredders aren’t pretty desktop accessories.
+Forget that noise.
+They’re workhorses, built to obliterate paper, credit cards, CDs, or whatever else needs to disappear completely.
+Done.

-We named ourselves Ativa because it means “active” in Portuguese — and that’s exactly what our machines are.
-While other shredders sit gathering dust after breaking down on their third stack of papers, ours keep grinding through whatever you throw at them.
-No fancy marketing speak, no promises we can’t keep.
-Just industrial-grade shredding power in a machine that won’t quit on you when you need it most.
+We named ourselves Ativa because it means “active” in Portuguese—and that’s the whole damn story.
+While other shredders sit there gathering dust after breaking down on their third stack of papers, ours just keep grinding through whatever you throw at them.
+No fancy marketing speak, I promise.
+Zero promises we can’t keep.
+Just industrial-grade shredding power in a machine that simply won’t quit on you when you need it most.
+That’s it. in a machine that won’t quit on you when you need it most.

 Reduces documents to 5/32″ x 1-1/2″ particles that exceed FACTA compliance requirements, protecting you from identity theft with the same standards banks use.